 The north of the park is a very expensive place to stay, but the rewards for paying some of Namibia’s highest prices outweigh the cost, with the area showcasing some of the most exquisite and exclusive scenery on the planet.
 The only issue with visiting this area is the logistics of getting here.
 Self-drive operators can make it up half way, as far as Terrace Bay, but accommodation is limited and you need to know what you are doing!

 We highly recommend flying, to experience the best parts of the park, and believe the operators here offer some of the best experiences in Africa.

 What always surprises us about trips to Namibia, is how very few people actually visit Skeleton Coast National Park!
 Everyone talks about it, and the vast majority of operators include it in their itineraries.
-However, the majority of travelers explore only up as far as the famous Cape Cross seal colony, which can be a half day’s excursion from Swakopmund.
-The stunning dunefields begin just 250 km north of Swakopmund… and it is here that the park really comes to life.
+However, the majority of travellers explore only up as far as the famous Cape Cross seal colony, which can be a half day’s excursion from Swakopmund.
+The stunning dune fields begin just 250 km north of Swakopmund… and it is here that the park really comes to life.

 If you are going to drive yourself, then push up as far as you can go, but be careful, this is a serious area where a breakdown or loss of direction can cause you a much bigger problem than you may expect.
 You simply must have self-drive experience to explore up here.